Théâtre du Soleil: Major works

 The Theatre du Soleil's premiere performance was in 1964–65 with Les Petits Bourgeois.
 The company's first widely recognized production was in 1967 with Arnold Wesker's 1957 play The Kitchen.
-They continued on to form a theatre collective and produce their first major success 1789, a show about the French Revolution.
+They continued on to form a theatre collective and produce their first major success, 1789, a show about the French Revolution.
 Their performance suggested "the Revolution was subverted by those more concerned about property than justice".
 Another of the company's most famous works was Les Atrides.
 This was made up of Euripides' Iphigenia at Aulis and Aeschylus' The Oresteia.
 The production took over two years to mount, played in numerous countries including the United States and Germany, and integrated several forms of Asian dance and drama.
 In 2005, Le Theatre du Soleil presented Le Dernier Caravanserail (Odyssees) or The Last Caravansary (Odysseys).

 One of the company's most recent major works was their production of Les Ephemeres created and directed by Ariane Mnouchkine.
 The show premiered at the 2009 Lincoln Center Festival.
 Les Ephemeres is centered on the river of time with its events both past and present.
 The Village Voice characterized the show's theme as "To go with the flow, to accept the fact that time is the great devastator.
 Tout passe, tout casse, tout basse, says a French proverb: Everything passes, everything breaks, everything sinks."
 The performance is split in two three-and-a-half-hour-long sections with the full run time just over seven hours long.

 Major players

-While Ariane Mnouchkine, acknowledged as the founder of the troupe, regularly acts as the company's concept creator and director, a number of her fellow students were also her collaborators in the initial founding of the company, including:
+A number of her fellow students were also her collaborators in the initial founding of the company, including: